-Subject to the same conditions as govern transportation, travel time shall be paid to and from all out-of-town jobs.
-(Jobs on which the employee does not return home daily).
-A minimum travel time shall be paid to and from all out-of-town jobs.
-A minimum of four (4) hours travel time shall be paid to each employee.
-When travel time exceeds four (4) hours, then actual hours to a maximum of twelve (12) shall be paid in any twenty-four (24) hours.
-All travel time shall be paid at straight time rates.
+Subject to the same conditions as govern transportation, travel time will be paid to and from all out-of-town jobs.
+(Jobs on which the Employee does not return home daily).
+A minimum travel time will be paid to and from all out-of-town jobs (each way).
+A minimum of four (4) hours travel time will be paid to each Employee.
+When travel time exceeds four (4) hours, then actual hours to a maximum of twelve (12) will be paid in any twenty-four (24) hours.
+All travel time will be paid at straight time rates.

-If an employee is required to work on day of travel to or from an out-of-town job then:
+If an Employee is required to work on day of travel to or from an out-of-town job then:

-(i) the employee shall not receive less than eight (8) hours pay.

-- (ii) any hours traveled during regular shift hours shall apply in calculating hours for shift guarantees. - (iii) any time worked during regular shift hours shall be paid at straight time rates; overtime shift premiums shall apply for any hours worked outside of regular shift hours.
+- (i) the Employee will not receive less than eight (8) hours pay. - (ii) any hours traveled during regular shift hours shall apply in calculating hours for shift guarantees. - (iii) any time worked during regular shift hours will be paid at straight time rates; overtime shift premiums shall apply for any hours worked outside of regular shift hours.

-The Employer may not require any employee, other than in exceptional circumstances and with the employee's Agreement to:
+The Employer may not require any Employee, other than in exceptional circumstances and with the Employee's agreement to:

 - (i) travel before 5:00 a.m. - (ii) travel after 12:00 midnight; or - (iii) work and travel for a total of more than twelve (12) hours in a twenty-four (24) hour period.
-An employee may elect to take room and board if the total of work and/or travel time exceeds twelve (12) hours in a twenty-four (24) hour period. - (f) When an Operating Engineer is required to provide mechanic's tools, all costs of transporting such tools to and from the job shall be borne by the Employer, subject to the same conditions as govern transportation. - (g) If the Employer fails to provide work and requires an employee to stand by for more than two (2) consecutive shifts, the employee at their option, shall be deemed to have been laid off, and the cost of return transportation, meals, and a sleeper, if night travel is necessary, and travel time shall be paid by the Employer.
+An Employee may elect to take room and board if the total of work and/or travel time exceeds twelve (12) hours in a twenty-four (24) hour period. - (e) When an Operating Engineer is required to provide mechanic's tools, all costs of transporting such tools to and from the job will be borne by the Employer, subject to the same conditions as govern transportation.